What is Crypto Tax Loss Harvesting?

 What’s important is that you can only claim a loss (and benefit from the tax reduction it brings) when you actually realize the loss – i.e. when you sell the asset for less than you paid for it.

 Let’s say you bought $BTC worth $10,000 two years ago and sell it today for $5,000.
 You realized a $5,000 long-term capital loss, which you can use to offset up to $5,000 in capital gains in the current tax year.
 Let’s also say you realized a long-term capital gain of $2,000 on the sale of ETH at the same time.
 You would not owe tax on your ETH gain because it would be fully offset by your BTC loss.

 - Ordinary income offset

 You can also use capital losses to offset up to $3,000 of ordinary income per year.
 If you made $60,000 in salary last year and had $5,000 in losses on your cryptocurrency, you can use up to $3,000 of your losses to reduce your ordinary income to $57,000.
 For most people, that would save them about $1,000 in taxes.
 Meanwhile, the remaining $2,000 of losses can be “carried forward” and used to reduce your taxes for the next year.

-These are just two examples of how tax loss harvesting might apply to a given tax return, but the overarching message is consistent – knowing the details of how tax works, and how certain rules apply to crypto, can directly benefit you.
+These are just two examples of how tax loss harvesting might apply to a given tax return.
+The overarching message is consistent – knowing the details of how tax works.
+How certain rules apply to crypto, can directly benefit you.